fshowalter/franksmovielog.com-v1/content/reviews/0036-the-curse-of-frankenstein-1957.md

 <!-- end -->

 > Paul, a prominent academic, lands a comfy job tutoring a young orphaned Baron.
 Years pass and the Baron proves an exceptional student.
 Together, they reach a scientific breakthrough.
-They have brough an animal back to life.
+They have brought an animal back to life.
 >
 > Eager for fame, Paul pushes them to share their findings with the world, but the Baron sees the bigger picture.
 Their journey has just begun, and sharing now would prove a distraction.
 Paul relents and the two continue.
 >